-Among the biggest 100 cryptocurrencies, the top three altcoin gainers of the week are Avalanche, BitTorrent and The Graph.
-There’s just one altcoin loser in the top 100 this week: Ampleforth.
+Among the biggest 100 cryptocurrencies, the top three altcoin gainers of the week are Dogecoin, Ethereum Classic and Siacoin.
+The top three altcoin losers of the week are KuCoin Token, Klaytn and Celsius.

 For more info on crypto prices, make sure to read Cointelegraph’s market analysis.

 “This is a really important day for the whole crypto world.
 This is saying ‘this is an asset class, and it’s an asset class that’s here to stay.’”